jeffreybergier/Previous-Fork/readme.previous.txt

 Previous v3.5 (unreleased):
   > Adds option for mapping control-click to right-click.
   > Adds option for changing keyboard shortcuts from the keyboard dialog.
+  > Improves accuracy of the NeXT Computer regarding floppy controller.
   > Fixes bug that could prevent the scroll wheel option from displaying.